The Parametrised Complexity of Counting Small Sub-Hypergraphs: Introduction

-To be more precise, recall that a hypergraph is a pair $H=(V,E)$ where $V$ is a finite set and $E \subseteq 2^V \setminus \{\emptyset\}$.
+A hypergraph is a pair $H=(V,E)$ where $V$ is a finite set and $E \subseteq 2^V \setminus \{\emptyset\}$.
 Given two hypergraphs $H$ and $G$, the number of copies of $H$ in $G$ is the number of sub-hypergraphs of $G$ that are isomorphic to $H$. \footnote{By sub-hypergraph of $G$ we mean a hypergraph $G'$ with $V(G') \subseteq V(G)$ and $E(G')\subseteq E(G)$.} We may phrase the basic subgraph counting problem for hypergraphs as follows: for a family of hypergraphs $\scH$, given a hypergraph $H \in \scH$ and a hypergraph $G$, count the number of copies of $H$ in $G$.
-We denote this problem by $\subsprob(\scH)$, and we similarly define the \emph{induced} variant~$\indsubsprob(\scH)$ of the problem.
-The goal of this paper is to understand the parametrised complexity of these problems.
+We denote this problem by $\subsprob(\scH)$, and we define similarly the \emph{induced} variant~$\indsubsprob(\scH)$ of the problem.
+The goal of this paper is to understand the complexity of these problems when parametrised by the size of the pattern hypergraph~$H$.